Quick Start

 User Guide

-The User Guide explains all of the features of this application that organized by relevant tab-bar screen.
+User Guide explains all of the features of this application that organized by relevant tab-bar screen.

-Tapping the icon in the Menu will invoke the first page of the User Guide: "Quick Start"--this page.
+Tapping the icon in the Menu will invoke the first page of the user guide: "Quick Start"--this page.

-You can navigate through the User Guide by the navigation bar at the bottom.
+You can navigate through the user guide by the navigation bar at the bottom.

 If you have any questions or concerns, feel free to contact us at support@chord-city.com